-In our opinion, the combined financial statements referred to above present fairly, in all material respects, the combined financial position of Harford Memorial Hospital, Inc. and Upper Chesapeake Medical Center, Inc. as of December 31, 2010 and 2009, and the combined results of their operations, the combined changes in their net assets, and their combined cash flows for the years then ended in conformity with U.S. generally accepted accounting principles.
+In our opinion, the combined financial statements referred to above present fairly, in all material respects, the combined financial position of Harford Memorial Hospital, Inc. and Upper Chesapeake Medical Center, Inc. as of December 31, 2011 and 2010, and the combined results of their operations, the combined changes in their net assets, and their combined cash flows for the years then ended in conformity with U.S. generally accepted accounting principles.

-Our audits were made for the purpose of forming an opinion on the combined financial statements taken as a whole.
-The combining information included in schedules 1 and 2 is presented for purposes of additional analysis of the 2010 combined financial statements rather than to present the financial position and results of operations of the individual corporations.
-The combining information has been subjected to the auditing procedures applied in the audits of the 2010 combined financial statements and, in our opinion, is fairly stated in all material respects in relation to the combined financial statements taken as a whole.
+Our audits were conducted for the purpose of forming an opinion on the combined financial statements as a whole.
+The supplementary information included in schedules 1 and 2 is presented for purposes of additional analysis and is not a required part of the combined financial statements.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the combined financial statements.
+The information has been subjected to the auditing procedures applied in the audits of the combined financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the combined financial statements or to the combined financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the information is fairly stated in all material respects in relation to the combined financial statements as a whole.